 1995: After nearly two decades of effort, the Society achieves one of the best medical malpractice tort reform laws in the nation.
 The law includes caps of $350,000 on noneconomic damages and $500,000 for wrongful death, plus joint and several liability provisions.
 Physicians see an immediate 17% decrease in their insurance premiums.

-2002: The Society, through branding efforts, becomes known as the Wisconsin Medical Society, and approves use of a new logo.
+2002: The State Medical Society of Wisconsin rebrands as the Wisconsin Medical Society, and approves use of a new logo.

 2004-2011: Susan Turney, MD, MS, FACP, FACMPE, becomes the sixth CEO to lead the Society and is the first physician to hold the CEO position.

 2006: After the 2005 Supreme Court ruling that declared the caps on noneconomic damages in medical liability cases unconstitutional, the Society worked tirelessly to restore a cap.
 Act 183 is signed into law, setting a new cap at $750,000, helping ensure that patients have access to care and physicians can continue to afford to practice in Wisconsin.

 2007-2010: The Society took the State of Wisconsin to court in October 2007 to challenge the constitutionality of a $200 million raid of the Injured Patients and Families Compensation Fund.
 In 2009, the Society appealed a Dane County Circuit Court decision upholding the raid, and in December of that year, the Court of Appeals asked the Supreme Court to accept the case, bypassing the appellate court.
 The Supreme Court overturned the raid and ordered the state to return the money taken from the Fund, together with lost earnings and interest.
 The Court also issued a permanent injunction preventing the State from transferring money out of the Fund in the future.